AP-Harper/MSc-Disseration-Java-Concurrency-Monitor/README.md

 	"Daemon Threads Line Graph" plots two lines on a graph, one representing the active thread count, and another representing the daemon thread count.
 The key to the right-hand side indicates what the colours stand for.

-	"Active State Line Graph" plots five lines on a graph, one representing each active thread state -  RUNNABLE, NEW, WAITING, TIMED WAITING and BLOCKED.
+	"Active State Line Graph" plots four lines on a graph, one representing each active thread state - RUNNABLE, WAITING, TIMED WAITING and BLOCKED.
 This is the same information shown by the "Active State Pie Chart", but in the form of a line graph.
 The key to the right-hand side indicates what the colours stand for.